bassamanator/Sovol-SV06-firmware/README.md

 ## Before You Begin

 - Know what you're getting into by reading this documentation *fully!*
-- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via USB.
+- It is assumed that you are connected to your host Raspberry Pi (or other host device) via SSH, and that your printer motherboard is connected to the host via a data USB cable.
 - It is also assumed that the username on the host device is `pi`.
 If that is not the case, you will have to manually edit `moonraker.conf` and `cfgs/misc-macros.cfg` and change any mentions of `/home/pi` to `/home/yourUserName`.
 - Klipper *must* be installed on the host Raspberry Pi for everything to work.
 Easiest is to use a [FluiddPi](https://docs.fluidd.xyz/installation/fluiddpi#download) or [MainsailOS](https://github.com/mainsail-crew/mainsail/releases/latest) image.
 - It is assumed that there is one instance of Klipper installed.
 If you have multiple instances of Klipper installed, via `KIAUH` for example, then this guide is not for you.
 You can still use all the configs of course, but the steps in this guide will not work for you.